JuliaLang/Pkg.jl/docs/src/apps.md

 !!! note
     The app support in Pkg is currently considered experimental and some functionality and API may change.

+    Some inconveniences that can be encountered are:
+    - You need to manually make `~/.julia/bin` available on the PATH environment.
+    - The path to the julia executable used is the same as the one used to install the app.
+If this julia installation gets removed, you might need to reinstall the app. used by the app might not be found.
+    - You can only have one app installed

 Apps are Julia packages that are intended to be run as a "standalone programs" (by e.g. typing the name of the app in the terminal possibly together with some arguments or flags/options).
 This is in contrast to most Julia packages that are used as "libraries" and are loaded by other files or in the Julia REPL.